 I guess I would probably be a bit fixated on the subject if I knew that was the fate that awaited me….
 Wait a minute…. that is the fate that awaits me!

 Well, maybe it was different for Jesus because it wasn’t just the fate that awaited him; it was among the primary purposes for which he became a man.
 Though he existed in the form of God, He didn’t hold on to His superior position.
-He emptied himself, taking the form of a servant being born a man.
+He emptied himself, taking the form of a servant and was born a man.
 “And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.”
 (Philippians 2:6-8) Simply put – Jesus came to die – for us.

 As Jesus neared the time when He would be betrayed into the hands of the tribunal that would seal His death warrant, He said:

 “Now my soul is troubled, and what shall I say?
 ‘Father, save me from this hour’?
 No, it was for this very reason I came to this hour.
 Father, glorify your name!””
 (John 12:27-28)

 For Jesus, death wasn’t inevitable.
 He chose to die.
 This does make him different than us: He chose to become one of us and die for us.
 And because He chose it, could it have been any different for Him?

 Maybe not.
 If you believe what Jesus said.

 Just before talking of His own death, Jesus said this:

 “[U]nless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 Anyone who loves their life will lose it, while anyone who hates their life in this world will keep it for eternal life.”
 John 12:24-25